 Although we discussed a lot of metrics in this article, don’t approach events and networking as a game with a score.
 It’s more about making business friends than making contacts.

 - Access templates.
-Sign-up with a free account at BSC Designer for immediate access to 23 scorecard templates, including Event Strategy Scorecard discussed in this article.
+Sign-up with a free plan at BSC Designer for immediate access to 31 scorecard templates, including Event Strategy Scorecard discussed in this article.

 - Automate.
 Learn what Balanced Scorecard software is and how it can make your life easier by automating strategy execution, KPIs, and strategy maps.